 A short while later I received a flashing red notification.
 I had a message.
 I didn’t get many messages at the time.
 I wondered who it could be.
 It was a message from Arabella.
 I panicked.
 Models didn’t message me other than to keep their reply rates up with a “Thanks but no thanks Mr No References”.
 This was a different message however, a nice message thanking me for adding her to my list and would I like to arrange a photo shoot?
 My hear skipped a beat; several in fact.

 I sent a very direct and succinct reply to Arabella, stating …. oh who am I kidding?
-I prattled on and on about me and Lego, and how I’m new, and how I’m a complete nervous wreck, and who pretty she looks, ladies underwear, and just a whole load of nonsense.
+I prattled on and on about me and Lego, and how I’m new, and how I’m a complete nervous wreck, and how pretty she looks, ladies underwear, and just a whole load of nonsense.
 Awful message!
 I pressed send, started looking for the Recall Message button, realised there wasn’t one, had a little cry, and then got back to counting my no references.

 A short while later Arabella replied and ACTUALLY AGREED TO DOING A SHOOT WITH ME!
 I couldn’t believe it!
 Mad woman!